FancyPotatOS/Ghostcraft/doc/KitAPI.md

 The API is all function tags under the path `#ghostcraft:kit/*`.
 Include your own functions within these tags to implement a kit.

 The player's current class is set in the scoreboard `ghostcraft.class`.
-You will need to choose a unique ID for you kit so it can be saved in the scoreboard.
+You will need to choose a unique, positive ID for you kit so it can be saved in the scoreboard.
 There is a trigger scoreboard `ghostcraft.trigger.class` where the player can choose their class.

 - `#ghostcraft:kit/class/trigger`
     - <b>Set the player's class score</b>